Docky37/alerts/readme.md

-# SafetyNet - Alerts v1.4 release
+# SafetyNet - Alerts v1.5 release

 ### Infos
 author: 		Thierry 'Docky' SCHREINER   -   DA Java student - Open ClassRooms

 mentored by:	Yann 'Monsieur Plus' IRRILO

-release date:	26/04/2020
+release date:	28/04/2020

 ### Content
-This ninth release v1.4 rewrite OPS#1 'firestation' endpoint, improve OPS#2 'chilAlert' and adds OPS#4 'fire' and OPS#5 'flood' endpoints.
+This tenth release v1.5 adds OPS#6 'personInfo/{firstName}/{lastName} endpoints and refactors a great part of project classes.
+OPS#6 **returns a list of PersonInfoDTO** instead of a single PersonInfoDTO, to be able to deal with with namesakes.

 Previous releases contains :